PennLINC/tractmaps/index.md

 - **Biological cortical properties dataframe**: The cortical maps used in the project are obtained through neuromaps and BigBrain, then parcellated in `parcellate_neuromaps.py`
 - **Euclidean distances**: Regional pairwise Euclidean distances, as well as tract mean Euclidean distance, are generated in `tract_euc_distance.py`
-- **Geodesic distance (sensitivity analysis)**: Regional Geodesic distances, as well as tract mean geodesic distance, are generated in `tract_geodesic_distance.py`Note that this script takes a little while to run.
+- **Geodesic distance (sensitivity analysis)**: Regional Geodesic distances, as well as tract mean geodesic distance, are generated in `tract_geodesic_distance.py`.
+Note that this script takes a little while to run.
 - **Sensorimotor-to-association axis**: Tract S-A axis ranges are generated in `prep_sa_axis.py`
 - **Tract biological cortical similarity**: The cortical similarity of tracts based on neurobiological (neuromaps) properties is generated in `tract_cortical_similarity.py`
-- **Regional nulls (spin-based)**: Spin-based nulls (for Partial Least Squares analysis) are generated in`compute_nulls.py`Note: this will take a little while to run.
+- **Regional nulls (spin-based)**: Spin-based nulls (for Partial Least Squares analysis) are generated in`compute_nulls.py`.
+Note: this will take a little while to run.
 This will output 10,000 null indices for Glasser regions.
 - **Network rewiring nulls (sensitivity analysis)**: Tract rewiring nulls are generated in`tract_rewiring_nulls.py`.
 Note: this will take a little while to run.
 This will output 10,000 dataframes containing tract probabilities for rewired null tracts, saved in a pkl.

 These scripts generate all the data contained in the `data/derivatives` folder.
-This data can be used to run the analyses and generate the manuscript figures below.
+In addition, this folder contains an excel file with tract names and abbreviations called `abbreviations.xlsx`, which was adapted from [https://github.com/data-others/atlas/releases/download/hcp1065/abbreviation2.xlsx](https://github.com/data-others/atlas/releases/download/hcp1065/abbreviation2.xlsx).
+The data in the `data/derivatives` folder can be used to run the analyses and generate the manuscript figures below.

 ## Analysis